yacy/yacy_search_server/readme.txt

 Start crawling at the 'Index Creation' menu point.

 You can add a YaCy toolbar to your Firefox web browser.
+This release contains the yacybar.xpi file from Alexander Schier and Martin Thelian.
-Please install the yacybar.xpi Firefox extension
+Please install this file as a Firefox extension.

 If you have any questions, please do not hesitate to contact the author:
 Send an email to Michael Christen (mc@anomic.de) with a meaningful subject